You can configure project settings according to your needs in the Settings tab.

 Here are a few points you should be aware of when changing the project’s source language:

-If your project contains both iOS strings and Android XML files, you can enable the Unify placeholders option, and the system will transform placeholders into a unified look.
-For example, with the enabled Unify placeholders option, both Android string
+If your project contains iOS strings, iOS XLIFF, and Android XML files, you can enable the Unify placeholders option, and the system will transform placeholders into a unified look.
+For example, with the enabled Unify placeholders option, Android string

 Hello, %s! and the iOS string